qfsae/pcb/README.md

 - Once each reviewer has verified that the PCB satisfies the relevant checklist above, the designer will generate Gerber files for the PCB and commit them
 - After the Gerbers are double checked, the pull request is merged and the board can be ordered.
 If the PCB arrives and has errors, then the design is removed from `master` branch and the process starts again.
 - Process Example: https://github.com/qfsae/pcb/pull/2

+# Viewing Designs Without Opening Altium
+Altium has a [web tool](https://www.altium.com/viewer/) that allows you to upload Altium SchDoc and PcbDoc files and view them in browser.
+This may be handy for Mac or Linux users who need to quickly reference or review designs without rebooting or accessing a VM.